ilyasergey/YSC4231/source/faq.rst

 (c) Designing and implementing tests
 (d) Writing the main program

-It is very unlikely that you'll get dead-stuck in (d), if you've completed the parts (a)-(c).
-Furthermore, at this point, if you're stuck on (a)-(c), you should be able to phrase your problem, and it's absolutely find to seek help for this issue from your peers, the peer tutor, or the prof. Let's talk about it next.
+It is very unlikely that you'll get dead-stuck in (d) if you've completed the parts (a)-(c).
+Furthermore, at this point, if you're stuck on (a)-(c), you should be able to phrase your problem, and it's absolutely fine to seek help for this issue from your peers, the peer tutor, or the prof. Let's talk about this next.

 On Interaction with Peer Tutor
 ------------------------------

-**So I shouldn't as the tutor about how to solve the problem?**
+**So I shouldn't ask the tutor about how to solve the problem?**

-If you phrase your question this way, you make it very difficult for the peer tutor to help you without jeopardising your submission (see the next section).
+If you phrase your question this way, you make it very difficult for the tutor to help you without jeopardising your submission (see the next section).
 Peer tutors are students like yourself who took this class in the past.
-While they know solutions to the tasks, they are not trained to quickly identify the source of your problem (neither am I, but I'm doing my best), so they might feel compelled to reveal parts of the solution to ease your struggle, with all their good intention.
+While they know solutions to the tasks, they are not trained to quickly identify the source of your problem (neither am I, but I'm doing my best), so, being kind-hearted, they might feel compelled to reveal parts of the solution to ease your struggle.
 As mentioned above, you getting the solution this way renders useless the exercise, and also puts you at risk of getting penalised for plagiarism.

-**Wait, but what can I ask the PT then?**
+**Wait, but what can I ask the tutor then?**

-Remember, your ultimate goal is to get the sufficient understanding of the material to be able to solve the problems on your own (and I'm confident you can do it).
+Remember, your ultimate goal is to get good understanding of the material, so you'd be able to solve the problems on your own (and I'm confident you can do it).
 So why don't you try the following questions that can help you with (a)-(c) with the peer tutor: